 State Auto, a century-old US insurance company, needed a flexible intranet to help streamline and facilitate internal communication.
 Happeo helped them pivot to an entirely remote workforce, improve productivity by reducing email volume, and enable quick access to information and colleagues via a mobile app.
 Team members were better able to connect with each other — and with the information they needed to do their jobs.

 State Auto also benefited from Happeo's Advanced Analytics, which revealed what employees searched for and gave senior leaders visibility into how team members interact with the system.

-ActivTrak, a cloud-based workforce analytics platform, wanted to move away from Slack, centralize their knowledge base, and foster culture and engagement for their remote workforce.
+ActivTrak, a cloud-based workforce analytics platform, wanted to move away from Slack, centralize its knowledge base, and foster culture and engagement for its remote workforce.
 They also needed to streamline their onboarding process, particularly since their workforce is growing rapidly.